kristinlyndal/data-viz/refugees.md

 <img width="850" alt="Screen Shot 2022-09-19 at 4 49 28 PM" src="https://user-images.githubusercontent.com/112270597/191115229-1ffbbec3-292d-4bae-9e1e-a607346d964a.png">

 When I first saw this graph, I was excited to find this kind of data.
 I thought the graph was good, but not great; a few design tweaks could help it sing.

 It wasn't until after looking at it for a while that I saw what was happening in 2021 and 2022.
+Despite raising the annual ceiling in 2021 and 2022, the Biden Administration has barely increased the number of refugees actually being resettled in the US.
+In 2022, there are an alarming number of spots left unfilled.
+It's one thing for our government to say they will do something and have good intentions, but it's really the results that matter.
+We must hold our government accountable.
+This is when I decided to tell a relevant story with the data about what is happening now.

+## Critique

+When rating the data based on Stephen Few's Data Visualization Effectiveness Profile, the strengths are clear.
+This graph is useful, pretty complete, and very truthful.
+It can use some improvement on preceptibility, intuitiveness, and aesthetics.
+It's engagement is the biggest weakness.

 ## First Sketch

 ![sketch1](https://user-images.githubusercontent.com/112270597/191123572-1be0dd92-66cd-4deb-b926-5e2c0fb3082e.jpeg)

+## User Testing

 I showed this first sketch to an early 30s female.
 I was shocked when she told me this looked like a right-wing meme.